xwero/composable-queries/README.md

 - [x] Less POC coding
 - [] More documentation
 - [] More (real-world) tests
-- [] Functions for non SQL queries.
+- [] Split off the database functions for better composability
 - [] More map functions

 ## Inspiration